-For small, family-run body shops, however, providing high-quality service is necessary because they rely on longstanding customer relationships, a strong reputation in the community and word of mouth to bring in a steady flow of business.
+However, for small, family-run body shops, providing high-quality service is necessary because they rely on longstanding customer relationships, a strong reputation in the community, and word of mouth to bring in a steady flow of business.
 Quality is absolutely more important than quantity.

 Quality is a Top Priority

 Smaller businesses are more likely to use OEM (original equipment manufacturer) parts for repairs and replacements instead of cheaper, mass-produced aftermarket parts that are likely not a perfect fit for your car’s make and model.

 A car performs best when it has the parts that were designed specifically for it.
 Even if they are the best option for repairs and replacements, auto body chains typically avoid using OEM parts to save time and money on the ordering and shipping processes.
 In addition to decreasing performance, installing cheap spare parts can lower a vehicle’s value, result in a loss of warranty by the manufacturer and create new or additional problems for the car.

 Local body shops are less concerned with profit margins, quotas and the bottom line.
 Quality is the most important criteria to gaining positive relationships, reputation and recommendations.
 At Badell’s Collision, we invest the time necessary to do the job well and install only the parts that we know are reliable and durable.

 In general, auto body chains are heavily influenced by insurance providers because they rely so much on the referrals and work gained from their relationship.